Frequently Asked Questions

 Q. How does Making Music Matters work?

 A. Small group, instrumental music lessons are taught in the school during the school day.
 Instruments offered are clarinet, flute, trumpet, and violin.
 3rd graders play all four instruments throughout the school year.
 4th and 5th graders choose one instrument to play.
 Returning 5th graders will play the same instrument they played in 4th grade, as they are in a lesson with others who have already played that instrument.
-6th graders in our pilot program play trumpet or clarinet in an ensemble experience.
+6th graders in our pilot program play in an ensemble experience.
 Lessons are free.
 Making Music Matters handles logistics of instrument rental and maintenance, and families pay what they can to rent them through Making Music Matters.

 Q. Is enrollment required?
 If so, how do I enroll my eligible child in Making Music Matters?
 And is there a cost?

 A. ENROLLMENT IS REQUIRED.
 If Making Music Matters does not receive enrollment for a student, there will not be a record of the student and an instrument will not be issued.
 To enroll your eligible child in Making Music Matters, go to the Enroll section of this website and select the form for the school your child attends.
 You will need to complete two parts.
 The first part is where you will provide information about your child and contact details.
 The second part is where you will pay for your child's instrument rental.
 The suggested rental amount is $50 for the school year, as that is what it costs Making Music Matters to rent and maintain your child's instrument(s) throughout the school year.
 There are other payment amount options if the $50 is a financial burden or if you would like to help another student.
 The rest of Making Music Matters is no cost to participants.

 Q. Who is eligible to participate in Making Music Matters?